Every black belt was once a WHITE BELT that refused to give up.

 Nick started training more than 15 years ago (in his late 30s) at our Reading academy and teaches at our Winnersh Academy, which is now one of our larger clubs.
 He is a prime example of how Taekwondo can benefit students of all ages and is always keen to develop new skills.

 Nick has a friendly, attentive and professional approach to teaching and enjoys passing on knowledge and sharing the benefits of our Art - he also teaches morning Tae Kwon Do classes in local primary schools.

 Nick teaches at Winnersh

-Nicola Carr started training with her son and daughter at our Hemel Hempstead and is now a 3rd Dan black belt regularly attends seminars, tournaments and makes as many classes as possible.
+Nicola Carr started training with her son and daughter at our Hemel Hempstead.
+She is now a 3rd Dan black belt who regularly attends seminars, tournaments and makes as many classes as possible.
 Recently, Nicola has taken up the role of instructor at our Watford club and looks forward to training with you on Tuesdays.